bh9/autoscale-etcd/README.md

 --parameter configscript="my_remote_script_name.sh"\
 my_stack_name
 ```
 internal_etcd should open ports 12379 and 12380 and netdata should open 19999.
-These can both be open to just the private network.
+These can both be open to just the private network (assuming the metrics server is in the same private network).
 Other (optional) parameters:
 ```
 name            default